eh-am/eh-am.github.io/content/posts/angular-mock-endpoint/index.md

 	      </div>
 ```

-(Keep in mind this is an over simplification, the real code would deal with errors, loading state etc)
+(Keep in mind this is an over-simplification, the real code would deal with errors, loading state etc.)

 ![Clicking on a planet to show its details](/posts/angular-mock-endpoint/assets/detailed-planet.gif)

 That works, but just for Planet 1 (as per `proxy.conf.js`).
 What if want ALL planets to work for now?

 Thankfully the proxy supports a custom function, so instead of fiddling with regexes, we can simply return a custom string:

 ```javascript
 {
   context: ["/api/planets/*/"],